Benchmarking and Improving Large Vision-Language Models for Fundamental Visual Graph Understanding and Reasoning: Limitations

 \section{Limitations}

-\begin{itemize} \item \textbf{Styles of Visual Graph.} Although we introduce a variety of graph structures from both synthetic and real-world sources, we use the same visualization style, e.g., the same node shapes, colors, and layouts, for the generation of visual graphs.
-Thus, the single graph style might lead to biased evaluation results. \item \textbf{Complexity of Visual Graphs.} Due to the limitations of current LVLMs' performance on visual graph tasks, we restrict the number of nodes in the synthetic graph structure to between 7 and 15, potentially limiting the exploration and improvement of the LVLMs' performance on more complex visual graphs. \item \textbf{Evaluation of \textsc{MCDGraph}.} We only evaluate \textsc{MCDGraph} on the LVLMs' fundamental visual graph understanding and reasoning abilities, lacking the validation in real-world scenarios, e.g., KGQA.
-In addition, due to resource limitations, we do not evaluate our method on more and larger LVLMs. \end{itemize}
+\begin{itemize} \item \textbf{Complexity of Visual Graphs.} Due to the limitations of current LVLMs' performance on visual graph tasks, we restrict the number of nodes in the synthetic graph structure to between 7 and 15, potentially limiting the exploration and improvement of the LVLMs' performance on more complex visual graphs. \item \textbf{Experiments on Larger LVLMs.} Due to limited resources, the majority of our experiments are performed only on LVLMs with around 7B parameters, lacking performance evaluation and improvement of larger models with more parameters. \end{itemize}